Frequently Asked Questions

 Outreach activities, though they involve exchanges between your team and the public, usually do not lead to an interchange of ideas between your project and society.
 To be “integrated”, your Human Practices work must impact your project’s purpose, design and/or execution.

 Although they do not always qualify as Human Practices, education and outreach are important contributions to science in general.
-To that end, there are special prizes, like the Education prize or the Science Communication prize, through which your team’s outreach work might be rewarded.
+To that end, there are special prizes, like the Education prize or the Inclusivity Award, through which your team’s outreach work might be rewarded.
 These prizes recognize excellent work to establish dialogue with new communities and to engage and involve new people in synthetic biology.
 You can learn more about these other prizes on the Awards page.

 My team got advice from a professor at our university about our project– does this count as Human Practices?